kubevirt/community/responsibilities/community_meeting.md

   * Link to join is [here](https://zoom.us/j/92221936273)
   * Community organizers will use CNCF/KubeVirt account to host meeting

 * When: Every Wednesday @ 16:00 CET/CEST (10:00 EST/EDT) calendar event.
-See comm cal [here](https://calendar.google.com/calendar/u/0/embed?src=18pc0jur01k8f2cccvn5j04j1g@group.calendar.google.com&ctz=Etc/GMT)
+See the community calendar [here](https://calendar.google.com/calendar/u/0/embed?src=kubevirt@cncf.io)
   * Community organizers will start meeting approx 10 mins before start time
   * Community organizers will start recording and begin session at 03 mins past the hour
   * Community organizers will lead the community through the agenda